-Who does God say you are?
+Do you find yourself wondering ‘who does God say I am’?
 Society either shows women as weak if they are feminine or overly masculine if they are strong.
 But who does God really say we are?
 Can we be both?

 pin it for later!